bharathgowdabv/Karnataka-Forest-Cover-Dashboard/README.md

 Shapefiles/GeoJSON for district boundaries

 🚀 How to Use
+Clone the repository.

-Open the Tableau workbook (Tableau packaged file) or open Dashboard as a web page in deployment
+Open the Tableau workbook (.twb or .twbx).

 Explore the dashboard with filters for district, forest type, and year.